 Center for the Study of Democracy Writing Group (Poli Sci)

 We are seven Political Science students in Years 2-5 of the PhD program.
 Our group is diverse in terms of methodology (quantitative, qualitative and interpretive).
 In terms of topics of interest, we all work within the Americanist and Comparative politics lens with a particular interest on the behavior and attitudes of individuals.
 That being said, we welcome anyone who is interested in how individuals are affected by and affect the power structures they are embedded in.
 We meet Tuesdays 2-4 pm for quiet writing and Fridays 2-4 pm for quiet writing followed by 30 minutes of checking in and 40 minutes of feedback form or writing exercises.
 We also do occasional picnics or other chill things.
 For more information contact group leader Kyle McWagner (firstname.lastname@example.org)

-Polar Productivity is a workshop for people that want to learn how to write more and write better.
+Polar Productivity is a workshop for people that want to learn how to write more and write better, and we are looking for new members!
 The group uses Barbara Sarnecka’s Writing Workshop book as a guide and expands it to include a lot of extra tips, tricks, and resources to help make academia easier.
 Currently, we have nine members ranging from brand-new first years to fifth-year students across all subfields in political science.
 We are especially committed to helping first generation and underrepresented individuals make sense of the academic world (though all are welcome).
 We meet for two hours once a week with check-in, quiet writing time, tips and tricks of writing, and feedback forum.
 We also have an optional social hour and additional two hours of quiet writing time each week.
 Feel free to email email@example.com if you’d like to join.